[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 ping: cannot resolve syslog-logs.us-east-1.amazonaws.com: Unknown host

-This suggests that it is not referencing Route 53 VPC Resolver in the background.
+So it seems that Route 53 VPC Resolver is not being referenced in the background.

 This table is currently empty.